ibuddieat/zk_libcod/README.md

 - Discord: ibuddie
 - E-Mail: [ibuddie.at@gmail.com](mailto:ibuddie.at@gmail.com)
 - Want to contribute?
 Let's get in touch via one of the platforms listed above, or just submit a pull request.

+> [!WARNING]
+> Use this extension at your own risk (see [LICENSE](LICENSE.md)).
+Some features are considered highly experimental and might not be stable enough for productive use.